How we use your information

 You may contact The Dublin School of Grinds’ Data Protection Officer (“DPO”) about all issues related to this Privacy Statement, your personal data and to exercise your rights under Data Protection law.

-Contact details of our DPO are as follows:-
+Contact details of our Data Protection Administrator are as follows:-

 Name: Tom Ritchie